Effective Techniques for Managing Stress at Work

 Healthy Eating: Fuel your body with nutritious, balanced meals.
 Incorporate a variety of fruits, vegetables, whole grains, lean proteins, and healthy fats into your diet.
 Nutrient-dense foods provide the energy and nutrients your body needs to function optimally.
 Avoid excessive caffeine, sugar, and processed foods, which can lead to energy crashes and increased stress levels.

-Adequate Sleep: Prioritize sleep as a fundamental pillar of your well-being.
+Prioritize sleep as a fundamental pillar of your well-being.
 Quality sleep rejuvenates your body and mind, enhancing your ability to cope with stress.
 Aim for 7-9 hours of sleep each night.
 Establish a relaxing bedtime routine, create a comfortable sleep environment, and limit screen time before sleep to promote restful sleep.

 Harmony in Health: How Lifestyle Choices Influence Stress Management